 Step 2.
 Renew Your Insurance License In Louisiana

 After you have completed your continuing education and you are within 90 days of your license expiration, you may renew your Louisiana insurance license online by using either the Industry Access portal or the National Insurance Producer Registry site.

 There is a fee of $50 to renew your license if you have one line.
-Two or more lines requires a $55 fee.
+Two or more lines require a $55 fee.